JWMerritt/QuditHybridStabilizers/README.md

 Because HYAK uses Slurm to queue jobs, and the job could be killed at any time, this code resorts to setting up an independent parallel cluster profile for each job.

 The calculation is run by running the function `QuditStateEvol(CKPT_FILE, CODE_PATH)`, where `CKPT_FILE` is the full path/file name (without .mat extension) of the Job's `CKPT` file, and `CODE_PATH` is the location of the folder for this repo containing QuditStateEvol and its dependencies.

+A couple of helper functions have been included for this. `Create_Jobs` is a function that formalizes creating all of the necessary variables and creating the Jobs. `RunBatch` is a function that initializes the `parcluster` and then batches `QuditStateEvol`.
+Using these helper functions, the Job also has:

+ - A `JobName.sh` shell script which can be batched using slurm's `squeue` command.
+ - An `Output` folder which will contain the output logs from slurm.
+ - An `ExitFiles` folder, which will contain a `JobName.done` file when the code has completed all of its realizations.
+Otherwise, the code would stay on the `CKPT` queue and do nothing except make very long output files.